jamiecaesar/securecrt-tools/README.md

 SecureCRT Scripts
 ==================
-**NOTE: This is a complete re-write of the scripts previously in this repository.
-The code is updated to follow the PEP8 standard wherever I could, and also now leverages some third party modules where it makes the code easier and more stable.
-For example, TextFSM is now used to parse the CLI output instead of writing large and complicated regular expressions.**

 SecureCRT Python scripts for doing various tasks on Cisco equipment.

 These scripts should work on any version of SecureCRT that supports python.
 If you find that a script won't work on your machine, please post an issue to let us know!